gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -a, --all                        Display all details, costs and prices.
-        --prices                     Display prices: Total, Compute, Storage, Network, Extra --estimates                  Display all estimated costs, from usage info: Compute, Storage, Network, Extra --pretty-raw-data, --raw-data
-                                     Display Raw Data that is a bit more pretty --no-line-items              Do not display line items.
+        --prices                     Display prices: Total, Compute, Storage, Network, Extra --estimates                  Display all estimated costs, from usage info: Compute, Storage, Network, Extra --no-line-items              Do not display line items.
         --sigdig DIGITS              Significant digits when rounding cost values for display as currency.
 Default is 2. eg. $3.50
     -Q, --query PARAMS               Query parameters.
 PARAMS format is 'foo=bar&category=web'